Hernia

 It is a minimally invasive, bloodless, and painless procedure performed using small incisions and a tiny camera (laparoscope).

-The hernia is repaired from inside the abdominal wall using a special surgical mesh, which strengthens the weak area and prevents recurrence.
+It is repaired from inside the abdominal wall using a special surgical mesh, which strengthens the weak area and prevents recurrence.

-Advantages of Laparoscopic Hernia Repair
+Advantages of Laparoscopic

 • Painless and bloodless procedure